teething baby

 Teething typically starts around 6 months, but there is a wide range of variability of when your baby’s first tooth will emerge through the gums!

-Many parents think that their baby is an early teether when they start to see an increase in drooling and baby bringing their hands to the mouth at 2-3 months of age, but both of these things are normal developmental processes.
+Many parents think that their baby is an early teether when they start to see an increase in drooling and baby bringing their hands to the mouth at 2-3 months of age, but both are normal developmental processes.

-The salivary glands become activated around this age and therefore your baby starts to drool….A LOT!
-Time to break out some cute absorbent bibs.
-I linked some of my favorites from Aden and Anais that are fabulous.
-Some babies drool more than others, so stock up if your baby drools like a faucet.
-I had a bib on my second baby until he was 2!
+The salivary glands become activated around this age, so your baby starts to drool….A LOT!
+Some babies drool more than others, so stock up on bibs if your baby drools like a faucet.
+I had a bib on my second baby ALL THE TIME until he was 2!
 He was a drooler!!

 What are the Common Symptoms?